alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 For serious blasphemies, the offender's employer gets contacted, and thus the offender can lose their job.
 Death threats happen online too, with "TERFs" being regular targets.
 Sometimes it's just polite disagreement, but the effect gets amplified exponentially due to the many people engaging in the conversation.
 There are background effects, too — the offender's colleagues could reach the conclusion that the offender is associated with certain groups, such as the alt-right, and they may not get fired, but there are many ways to punish your colleagues, like denying them a promotion via bad reviews.

+Note that [anti-defamation](https://en.wikipedia.org/wiki/Defamation) laws don't help.
+Do you think you'd have the resources to sue hundreds of participants in a mob, many of which are overseas?
+And this is assuming that actual defamation happened, because usually the claims being made are just opinions.
+You can't sue someone for having opinions.
+Or, do you think you can delete resources off the internet?
+Good luck with that.

 People can be hurt more by public humiliation, than they are by losing part of their fortune, or by corporal punishment.

 <figure>